ENTER KEYWORDS AND HIT ENTER

 It’s a common misconception that beautiful boutique hotel interiors are unattainable for the ordinary home – but you can always find a little bit of magic to bring back home with you.

-Here are five boutique hotels looks brimming with design inspiration for your home:
+Here are five boutique hotel lighting looks brimming with design inspiration for your home:

 Kitchen islands are one of the particularly trendy home interior features which can prove to be both visually enticing and practical.
 Ideal both for food preparation and casual dining, a kitchen island’s functionality and looks would be greatly enhanced by the addition of a row of pendant lights.